VikiIvanova/Artificial-intelligence/README.md

 # Artificial-intelligence
-Artificial-intelligence sscripts in the FMI course
+Artificial-intelligence scripts in the FMI course